 Startups and Cybersecurity: How to Build a Solid Defense on a Tight Budget

 Small businesses must prioritize cybersecurity.
 Steps include educating employees, enforcing MFA, using strong passwords, securing Wi-Fi, and obtaining cyber insurance.
-Any steps in the right direction are worth taking.

 May 12, 2023

 In today's digital age, cybersecurity is of paramount importance for businesses of all sizes.
 A cybersecurity breach can have a significant impact on customer trust and the ability to grow the business.
 In fact, according to the SEC, half of the small businesses that suffer a cyber attack go out of business within six months.
 There are several steps that startups can take proactively to protect themselves, even without the budget to hire a dedicated security professional.